Radek Faksa: Professional

 Due to various injuries to the Stars lineup, Faksa opened the 2019–20 season on the Stars first line between Jamie Benn and Tyler Seguin.
 When speaking of this decision, head coach Jim Montgomery said, "We liked how Faksa's had a good camp, just wanted to give him the opportunity to play with those two, and drive play a little bit."
-However, this change was shortlived and Faksa was reunited with his third-line teammates Andrew Cogliano and Joel L'Esperance within a few games.
+However, this change was short-lived and Faksa was reunited with his third-line teammates Andrew Cogliano and Joel L'Esperance within a few games.
 Once Comeau returned to the Stars lineup following an injury, he was reunited with Faksa and Cogliano on the Stars' third line.
 Although Faksa missed a few games with an upper-body injury the Stars began January by winning seven of their first eight games.
 Through his first 37 games of the season, Faksa scored 5 goals and 8 assists for 13 points and ranked second among all Stars’ skaters with 21 takeaways.
 Once the Stars were eliminated from the 2020 Stanley Cup playoffs, it was revealed that Faksa had been playing with a broken wrist.
 On 11 October, the Stars re-signed Faksa to a five-year, $16.25 million contract extension.
 Due to the COVID-19 pandemic, the 2020–21 season was delayed until 13 January 2021 and limited to only 56 games.
 However, Faksa continued to struggle with his wrist throughout the season and finished with 14 points in 55 games, including just two points on the power play.